JoannePeel/Zapier-Test/README.md

 With Zapier, you get as much granularity as you need.
 You can pick what fields from the trigger service should go to the action service and you can use static text and custom fields too.
 For instance, you might say that the phone number from your Wufoo form should be the work phone of your new Salesforce lead.

+So this is my first zap test :)